vsbron/course-react2024-the-wild-oasis/README.md

 - Sidebar Navigation;
 - Bookings & Cabins lists can be Filtered and Sorted;
 - Settings page where the app can be adjusted;
+- Dark mode for the app (Can be toggled in Header);

 ### Users